Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

 ## Warning

 In my example I change both AssemblyVersion and AssemblyFileVersion.
-If you change the AssemblyVersion, you may make your assemblied incompatible with code that is using a fixed version.
+If you change the AssemblyVersion, you may make your assemblies incompatible with code that is using a fixed version.
 You can opt to just change the AssemblyFileVersion automatically and move the AssemblyVersion into a concious decision (i.e. manually update the batch file when you want to change it, or leave it out of the shared file so it can be set in each project).